worktheclock/replit.github.io/tutorials/14-2d-platform-game.md

-# Build a 2D Platform Game with PyGame and Repl.it
+# Build a 2D Platform Game with PyGame and Replit

 In a [previous tutorial](./07-building-a-game-with-pygame) we introduced graphical game development with PyGame, covering how to develop a 2D game with animated sprites and user interaction.
 In this tutorial, we'll go a step further and create a 2D platformer, where you can have an alien walk and jump around a room full of boxes.
 The previous PyGame tutorial is not a prerequisite for trying this one.